Young Carers’ Project

 There are many reasons you may become a Young Carer, including supporting someone with long-term illness, mental health difficulties, substance misuse, sensory issues or a physical disability.
 Young Carers are hugely under-reported in the UK, with many not realising they’re doing anything out of the ordinary.

-VASL supports Young Carers through our established Activity Group which has fortnightly evening sessions in Market Harborough, and we try to do about six special events a year.
+VASL supports Young Carers through our established Project which has fortnightly evening sessions in Market Harborough, and we try to do about six special events a year.

 We offer Young Carers regular respite from their caring responsibilities; the chance to just be themselves for an evening; and the opportunity to try new things and meet new people.
 We deliver the group in partnership with Leicestershire Children Family Wellbeing Service.

-To get more of an idea what our Young Carers Group gets up to, see our video that was funded by Leicestershire and Rutland Community Foundation Women in Philanthropy.
+To get more of an idea what our Young Carers Project gets up to, see our video that was funded by Leicestershire and Rutland Community Foundation Women in Philanthropy.

 The group is open to Young Carers living anywhere in Harborough district.
 We can take you from age 11, as long as you’re in Year 7, up until your 18th birthday.
 We can sometimes help with transport if you live a long way away from Market Harborough.